JieZzzoo/MIRGNet/README.md

 # MIRGNet
-This repository is about the work of Multi-level Interactive Reverse guided network for Salient Object Detection in Optical Remote Sensing Images.
+This project provides the code and results for 'Multi-level Interactive Reverse guided network for Salient Object Detection in Optical Remote Sensing Images', IEEE J-STARS, 2024 ([IEEE Link](https://ieeexplore.ieee.org/abstract/document/10584269)).

 🏃 The code is on the way...... 🏃